awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 }
 ```

-When you run an UNLOAD, COPY, or CREATE EXTERNAL SCHEMA command, you chain roles by including a comma\-separated list of role ARNs in the `iam_role` parameter\.
+When you run an UNLOAD, COPY, CREATE EXTERNAL FUNCTION, or CREATE EXTERNAL SCHEMA command, you chain roles by including a comma\-separated list of role ARNs in the `iam_role` parameter\.
 The following shows the syntax for chaining roles in the `iam_role` parameter\.

 ```
 unload ('select * from venue limit 10')